-In addition to each current member's general business experience, the education and experience of each individual that is relevant to such member's responsibilities as a member of the Audit Committee is set forth below:

-Gregory Smith: Mr. Smith has been a member of the Board and Chairman of the Audit Committee since December 2009 and is a Chartered Professional Accountant and President of Oakridge Financial Management Inc., a provider of financial and management consulting services to private and public companies.
-He is also the CFO and a director of Maglin Site Furniture Inc., a corporation that manufacturers and distributes public site furniture primarily in Canada and the United States.
-He is currently a director of Rhode & Liesenfeld Canada Inc., a company involved in international freight forwarding, specializing in industrial and resource industries; a director of CanadaBis Capital Inc and a director of a number of private corporations.
-He is a past director and audit committee chairman of a number of public and private resource corporations including Kerr Mines Inc., TriWestern Energy Inc., Manson Creek Resources Ltd., CDG

-Investments Inc. and Tyler Resources Inc..
-Mr. Smith was admitted to the Institute of Chartered Professional Accountants of Alberta in 1975 and holds a Bachelor of Commerce degree from the University of Calgary.

-- Daryl Gilbert: Mr. Gilbert has been a member of the Board since September 2007 and is a Professional Petroleum Engineer with over 40 years' experience in both the Canadian and international oil and gas industries.
-Mr. Gilbert serves as a director of several energy related public entities in addition to Falcon including Whitecap Resources Inc., Leucrotta Exploration Inc., and Surge Energy Inc. He is also a Managing Director of JOG Capital Inc., a private equity oil and gas investment firm located in Calgary, Alberta.
+- In addition to each current member's general business experience, the education and experience of each individual that is relevant to such member's responsibilities as a member of the Audit Committee is set forth below: - Gregory Smith: Mr. Smith has been a member of the Board and Chairman of the Audit Committee since December 2009 and is a Chartered Professional Accountant and President of Oakridge Financial Management Inc., a provider of financial and management consulting services to private and public companies.
+He is also the CFO of Maglin Site Furniture Inc., a corporation that manufacturers and distributes public site furniture primarily in Canada and the United States.
+He is currently a director and treasurer of Rhode & Liesenfeld Canada Inc., a company involved in international freight forwarding, specializing in industrial and resource industries; a director of CanadaBis Capital Inc and a director of a number of private corporations.
+He is a past director and audit committee chairman of a number of public and private resource corporations including Kerr Mines Inc., TriWestern Energy Inc., Manson Creek Resources Ltd., CDG Investments Inc. and Tyler Resources Inc. Mr. Smith was admitted to the Institute of Chartered Professional Accountants of Alberta in 1975 and holds a Bachelor of Commerce degree from the University of Calgary. - Daryl Gilbert: Mr. Gilbert has been a member of the Board since September 2007 and is a Professional Petroleum Engineer with over 40 years' experience in both the Canadian and international oil and gas industries.
+Mr. Gilbert serves as a director of several energy related public entities in addition to Falcon including Whitecap Resources Inc. and Surge Energy Inc. He is also a Managing Director of Carbon Infrastructure Partners, a private equity firm targeting risk-adjusted returns across the carbon life cycle, from hydrocarbon-based energy production through to carbon capture utilisation and storage.
 The greater part of Mr. Gilbert's career was spent in the independent energy evaluation consulting sector.
-In 1979, he joined the predecessor oil and gas engineering and geological firm which became Gilbert Laustsen Jung Associates Ltd. ("GLJ") where he served as a Principal Officer beginning in 1988 and as President and Chief Executive Officer from 1994 through to his retirement from consulting in 2005.
-Mr. Gilbert has a BSc from the University of Manitoba in Civil Engineering and is a member of the Association of Petroleum Engineers and Geoscientists of Alberta. - Maxim Mayorets: M Mr. Mayorets graduated from the Moscow State Institute of International Relations in 1999 and the Financial Academy under the auspices of the Government of the Russian Federation in 2001.
+In 1979, he joined the predecessor oil and gas engineering and geological firm which became Gilbert Laustsen Jung Associates

+Ltd. ("GLJ") where he served as a Principal Officer beginning in 1988 and as President and Chief Executive Officer from 1994 through to his retirement from consulting in 2005.
+Mr. Gilbert has a BSc from the University of Manitoba in Civil Engineering and is a member of the Association of Petroleum Engineers, and Geoscientists of Alberta.

+• Maxim Mayorets: Mr. Mayorets graduated from the Moscow State Institute of International Relations in 1999 and the Financial Academy under the auspices of the Government of the Russian Federation in 2001.
 From 2000 to 2002 Mr. Mayorets was head of the financial department at ZAO Medical Technologies Ltd. From 2002 to 2010 Mr. Mayorets held various positions in the International Business Division at OAO Gazprom, acted as head of several Gazprom subsidiaries, was on the boards of directors of the company's businesses and from 2007 Mr. Mayorets was deputy head of the international business department of OAO Gazprom.
 Between May 2010 and July 2018, Mr. Mayorets held the position of the M&A Director at Renova Group.
 Between July 2018 and October 2019, Mr. Mayorets was a M&A Director at ComplexProm.
 From 16 October 2019, Mr. Mayorets holds the role of Managing Partner at RPI Capital LLC.